 There are five concourses (A-E) within the large terminal building.
 All concourses are connected in the terminal by walkways, but time should be allowed to transfer from one concourse to another when catching a flight.

 There are restaurants, bars, shops, duty-free and ATMs throughout the airport.
 Other facilities include currency exchange desks, postal services and information help desks.
 Facilities for the disabled are good.

 Short and long-term parking is available at the airport.
 The Hourly Garage charges $2 for the first 30 minutes, $2 for the next 30 minutes, and then $4 for 2-6 hours, with a daily maximum of $22.
 The Daily Garage charges $12 per day; the Express Parking area charges $10 per day; and the Long-Term Parking area charges $8 per day.
 The long-term lots are served by complimentary shuttles.

 Most flights to Baltimore/Washington International Thurgood Marshall Airport are domestic flights.
 International flights to BWI Airport include British Airways flights from London, Air Canada flights from Toronto and AirTran flights from the Caribbean.
 Domestic operators with flights to Baltimore/Washington International Airport include AirTran, Delta, JetBlue, Southwest, United, US Airways and many others.

-Free wifi is available in 45-minute sessions, customers need to watch a brief advertisement to access.
-A faster, ad-free service is available for a fee through Airmall.
+Free wifi is available in 45-minute sessions.
+A faster, ad-free service is available for a fee.